-To resume from the Deep Power-Down mode, the $\overline{\text{CS}}$ pin must first be asserted and then the opcode ABh must be clocked into the device.
+To resume from the Deep Power-Down mode, the \overline{CS} pin must first be asserted and opcode of ABh must be clocked into the device.
 Any additional data clocked into the device after the opcode will be ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the device will exit the Deep Power-Down mode within the maximum time of t{RDPD} and return to the standby mode.
+When the \overline{CS} pin is deasserted, the device will exit the Deep Power-Down mode within the maximum time of t{RDPD} and return to the standby mode.
 After the device has returned to the standby mode, normal command operations such as Read Array can be resumed.